Thomas-Alexandre Dumas: Second-in-command of the Black Legion

-In October 1792, Dumas accepted a commission as lieutenant colonel in (and second-in-command of) the Légion franche des Américains et du Midi, founded a month earlier by Julien Raimond.
+In October 1792, Dumas accepted a commission as a lieutenant colonel in (and second-in-command of) the Légion franche des Américains et du Midi, founded a month earlier by Julien Raimond.
 This was a "free legion" (i.e., formed separately from the regular army) composed of free men of color (gens de couleur libres).
 It was called the "American Legion", "Black Legion", or Saint-Georges Legion, after its commanding officer, the Chevalier de Saint-Georges.
 Dumas frequently commanded the legion, as Saint-Georges was often absent.
 In April 1793, General Dumouriez attempted a coup d'état; Saint-Georges and Dumas refused to join it and defended the city of Lille from coup supporters.
 In the summer of 1793, Saint-Georges was accused of misusing government funds, and the Legion disbanded.

 Commander-in-chief of the Army of the Western Pyrenees

 On 30 July 1793, he was promoted to the rank of brigadier general in the Army of the North.
 One month later, he was promoted again, to general of division.
 In September, he was made commander-in-chief of the Army of the Western Pyrenees.
-In this brief assignment (September–December 1793), Dumas's headquarters were in Bayonne, France, where he was apparently nicknamed "Mr. Humanity" (Monsieur de l'Humanité) by local sans-culottes; they wanted to intimidate him to conform to their political line at a time when French generals were extremely vulnerable to accusations of treason that often led to execution.
+In this brief assignment (September–December 1793), Dumas's headquarters were in Bayonne, France, where he was nicknamed "Mr. Humanity" (Monsieur de l'Humanité) by local sans-culottes; they wanted to intimidate him to conform to their political line at a time when French generals were extremely vulnerable to accusations of treason that often led to execution.

 Commander-in-chief of the Army of the Alps

 On 22 December 1793, Dumas was given command of the Army of the Alps.
-His campaign in the Alps centered on defeating Austrian and Piedmontese troops defending the glacier-covered Little Saint Bernard Pass at Mont Cenis, on the French-Piedmont border.
-After months of planning and reconnaissance from his base in Grenoble, he had to wait for snow conditions to be favorable to his troops' passage.
+His campaign in the Alps centred on defeating Austrian and Piedmontese troops defending the glacier-covered Little Saint Bernard Pass at Mont Cenis, on the French-Piedmont border.
+After months of planning and reconnaissance from his base in Grenoble, he had to wait for snow conditions to be favourable to his troops' passage.
 In April and May 1794, Dumas launched several assaults on Mont Cenis.
 In the final attack, Dumas's army, equipped with ice crampons, took the mountain by scaling ice cliffs and captured between 900 and 1,700 prisoners.

 Though his victory won Dumas praise from political leaders in Paris, he was called before the Committee of Public Safety in June 1794, for reasons unspecified but probably to face charges of treason, as this was the period of the "Great Terror", a period of accelerated political executions in the final months of the Reign of Terror period of the French Revolution.
-Dumas delayed his arrival in Paris until mid-July, and was not seen by the Committee before the Terror ended with the execution of Robespierre on 27 July 1794.
+Dumas delayed his arrival in Paris until mid-July and was not seen by the Committee before the Terror ended with the execution of Robespierre on 27 July 1794.